You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 Keep it simple:

 - How does it connect?
-A Task belongs to a Project.
-A Project belongs to a User.
+A task belongs to a project.
+A project belongs to a user.

 Getting Feedback That Actually Helps